 MOD SWG4B5/116/X

-5.453 Additional Allocation: in Saudi Arabia, Bahrain, Bangladesh, Brunei Darussalam, Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d’Ivoire, Djibouti, Egypt, the United Arab Emirates, Gabon, Guinea, Equatorial Guinea, India, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Madagascar, Malaysia, Niger, Nigeria, Oman, Uganda, Pakistan, the Philippines, Qatar, the Syrian Arab Republic, the Dem.
-People’s Rep. of Korea, Singapore, Sri Lanka, Swaziland, Tanzania, Chad, Thailand, Togo, Viet Nam and Yemen, the band 5 650-5 850 MHz is also allocated to the fixed and mobile services on a primary basis.
+5.453 Additional Allocation: in Saudi Arabia, Bahrain, Bangladesh, Burkina Faso, Brunei Darussalam, [Burundi,] Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d’Ivoire, Djibouti, Egypt, the United Arab Emirates, Gabon, Guinea, Equatorial Guinea, India, Indonesia, Iran (Islamic Republic of), Iraq(Republic of), Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Madagascar, Malaysia, Niger, Nigeria, Oman, Uganda, Pakistan, the Philippines, Qatar, the Syrian Arab Republic, the Dem.
+People’s Rep. of Korea, [Rwanda,] Singapore, Sri Lanka, Swaziland, Tanzania, Chad, Thailand, Togo, [Tunisia,] Viet Nam and Yemen, the band 5 650-5 850 MHz is also allocated to the fixed and mobile services [and in Afghanistan, Bhutan (Kingdom of), Fiji (Republic of), Kiribati (Republic of), Maldives (Republic of), Micronesia (Federated States of), Mongolia, Myanmar (Union of), Nauru (Republic of), New Zealand, Papua New Guinea, Solomon Islands, Tonga (Kingdom of) and Vanuatu (Republic of) the band 5 725-5 850 MHz is also allocated to the mobile service ] on a primary basis.
 The provisions of Resolution 229 (Rev. WRC 12) do not apply.
 (WRC 12)

-Alternative approach for APT countries:5.453bis Additional Allocation: on a primary basis.
+Alternative approach for APT countries:

+[5.453bis Additional Allocation: in Afghanistan, Bhutan (Kingdom of), Fiji (Republic of), Kiribati (Republic of), Maldives (Republic of), Micronesia (Federated States of), Mongolia, Myanmar (Union of), Nauru (Republic of), New Zealand, Papua New Guinea, Solomon Islands, Tonga (Kingdom of) and Vanuatu (Republic of) the band 5 725-5 850 MHz is also allocated to the mobile service on a primary basis.
 The provisions of Resolution 229 (Rev. WRC 12) do not apply.
-(WRC 12)
+(WRC 12) ]